 Academic Letter Grades

 With the exception of letter grades assigned to 500-level professional development courses, these letter grades carry grade points and are used to calculate grade point averages (GPAs).
+Faculty must submit a last date of attendance in conjunction with an F grade.

 |A||Honor grade; indicates comprehensive mastery of required work.|